sjeon87/ns-3-dev/src/aodvv2/doc/aodvv2.rst

   RREQ for is a neighbor, the cause may be a unidirectional link.
   This heuristic is taken from AODV implementation and can be disabled.

-The layer 2 feedback implementation relies on the ``TxErrHeader`` trace source, currently supported in AdhocWifiMac only.

 Scope and Limitations
 +++++++++++++++++++++